JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 to reach the path's by compile or running task.

-2.6) Extra instructions for non C99 standard compiler.
+2.6) Extra instructions for non C99 standard compiler

     In this case, the library "contrib\qrencode\qrencode.c"
     cannot be compiled with the compiler not supporting the C99 standard.
     Instead the use of a DLL (qrcodegen.dll) is the only way to get a running QR code generator.
     The ready to use DLL (compiled with MinGW32) can be downloaded from the files section of the HWGUI project site a sourceforge.net.

     The sample program "qrencodedll.prg"
     demonstrates the usage of the DLL.

 2.6.1) Borland C

    - Download the DLL (location see above)
    - Set environment for Borland C, for example: